kkan0615/kkan0615/README.md

 Nice to meet you, my friends.
 Feel free to see my repositories.
 If you like it, don't forget to press like too!

 ## I think i am... 🤔
-1. :computer: I am Professional Web developer!
+1. :computer: I am Professional Web Full Stack Developer!
-2. :books: I am not afraid to learn new skill!
+2. :books: I am not afraid to learn new skills!
-3. :blush: I love to work as team.
-If no team, i am also good at work on my own!
+3. :blush: I am probelm solver!
 4. :octocat: I like to teach and share my skills or ideas with others!

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/master/topics/react/react.png"/></code>